Skip to main content

 1. The smoke detector battery is low

-If your detectors are battery-operated, changing the detector's batteries is the first thing to consider doing when your red light flashes.
-Most detectors will emit a shrill chirp or beep and a flashing light when they need a battery replacement.
+If your detectors are battery-powered, changing the detector’s batteries is the first thing to consider when your red light flashes.
+Most detectors will emit a shrill chirp or beep and a flashing light every 30-60 seconds when they need a battery replacement.
 If the light flashes every minute or so, a low battery is likely the culprit.

 Smoke detector batteries generally last around eight to 10 months, but they can sometimes last a little longer.
 However, it’s a good idea to change your batteries at least once a year, even if you haven’t seen any indicators that they are low.